-where $G_{\rm eff}= g_\phi^2/m_\phi^2$ or $G_{\rm eff}= g_X^2/m_X^2$ for scalar and gauge boson exchange respectively.
+where $\mathcal{A}=\sum_{k,l} |g_{kl}|^2$.
+For a diagonal $g_{\alpha \beta}$ considered in this work, $\mathcal{A}=\sum_{k,l} U_{k \alpha}^\dagger g_{\alpha\beta} U_{\beta l}$.
 For the CMB analysis where the momentum transfer in neutrino scatterings are smaller than ${\rm MeV}^2$, the Four-Fermi effective operator is adequate for the analysis.
 However, when we consider interactions of high-energy astrophysical neutrinos with the cosmic neutrino background, the effective Four-Fermi interaction is not applicable and one must do the calculations for the full theory with the mediator mass playing a crucial role specially near resonant scattering energies.
 The high energy neutrino-neutrino scattering cross-section due to scalar exchange is given by~\cite{Goldberg:2005yw,Farzan:2014gza,Creque-Sarbinowski:2020qhz}

 where $s_i=2 E_i m_i$ and $\Gamma_\phi= g_\phi^2\sum_{i,j}|g_{ij}|^2 m_\phi/4\pi$ is the decay width of the mediator.
 For vector interactions the cross-section has the same Breit-Wigner form with different constants in the prefactor.
 When summed over the final states this turns out to be